 For example, putting into an Allocation Judgment that the parties will take the recommendations of a therapist for purposes of increasing parenting time.
 The problem with doing this is that a lot of therapists are a bit conservative about pushing the children too far too soon in reunification therapy.
 And, they will err on the side of caution.

 This can become exhausting after a while.
 Therapists tend to not mind if time is passing.
 They want to do a good job and they are careful and cautious, as they should be.
 However, they have a different standard than does a Guardian Ad Litem or Child Representative, or even a Judge, when it comes to deciding when it is time to move parenting time along.
 They do not tend to move quickly.

 Judges are in a position where they often have to push people along to the next step, otherwise, cases linger before them forever.
-They are far better suited to keep the decision-making authority as to when parenting time increases, and they typically move faster than a therapist would.
-However, being in Court often means attorneys and legal expenses, and if there are limited means to continue fighting the fight, using a therapist to move things along may be the only financially viable option.
-However, extreme caution is necessary when adding provisions such as these to an order.
+They are far better suited to keep the decision-making authority as to when parenting time increases.
+They typically move faster than a therapist would.
+However, being in Court often means attorneys and legal expenses.
+And, if there are limited means to continue fighting the fight, using a therapist to move things along may be the only financially viable option.
+However, extreme caution is necessary when adding provisions such as these to a court order.